-Never conquered by enemy troops, Hohensalzburg Fortress was invaded by tourists in the mid-20th century.
+Never conquered by enemy troops, Festung Hohensalzburg opened to the public in the mid-20th century.
 It was originally built in 1077 in preparation for a conflict between Pope Gregor VII and Emperor Henry IV.
-Over the centuries, the complex has grown, serving as a prison, army camp, and, of course, a military stronghold.
-Today, a torture chamber, several courtyards, and three small museums -- the Fortress, the Rainer Regiment and the Marionette -- reside within its walls.
+Over the centuries, the complex has grown, serving as a prison, an army camp and, of course, a military stronghold.
+Today, a torture chamber, several courtyards and three small museums — the Fortress, the Rainer Regiments and the Marionette —reside within its walls.

 When you visit, you'll notice this fortress' rugged purposes did not dissuade rulers from adorning the interior lavishly.
-Some of the oldest gothic-style rooms have intricate wood paneling, elaborate door frames, and complex ceiling vaults.
-And despite the eclectic décor, most people snap photos of the imposing exterior.
-Take your camera with you to the top of Hohensalzburg, where one TripAdvisor user says "You get great views of Salzburg and surroundings."
+Some of the oldest gothic-style rooms have intricate wood paneling, elaborate door frames and complex ceiling vaults.
+And despite the eclectic decor, most people appreciate the imposing exterior.
+For stunning views of Salzburg and the surrounding area, make your way to the top of the compound.